Characters: Warhammer 40000 Imperial Guard

 - Chicken Walker: Sentinels, light Mini-Mecha used for scouting and fire support.

 - Child Soldiers: In extreme situations, the Imperial Guard will muster regiments of "Whiteshields" that would otherwise be too young to be considered for normal recruitment.
 Cadia in particular is so heavily militarized that it uses Youth Armies for training, which includes fighting on actual battlefields.

 - Church Militant: Considered to be an aspiration for the Imperial Guard, though the success and extremity of this heavily varies between regiments; the Tallarn Desert Raiders for instance are particularly pious to a fault.
 The regiments raised from Ecclesiarchal fiefdoms, or "shrine worlds", are often this in a nearly literal sense, though they're considered lay-members of the church rather than armed clergy like the Sisters of Battle.

-- Combat Medic: Anyone who has medical abilities in the Imperial Guard is otherwise trained and armed similar to standard infantry.
+- Combat Medic: Anyone Guardsman with medical skills is otherwise trained and armed similar to standard infantry.